acolote1998/humble-gladiators-2/docs/TO DOs.md

 # TO DOs - Humble Gladiators 2

+- [ ] must improve algorithm in scheduled job that consolidates battles
+  - at the moment, we consolidate ALL old battles. and we save them ALL in the DB again
+  - it would be better if after retrieval from DB, we filter them by battles that need consolidation
+  - versus battles that do not. and we only call consolidateBattle() on the ones that need it, so we avoid
+  - saving to DB battles that did not suffer any change and were fine.
 - [ ] move more methods from BattleService to BattleUtil
 - [ ] see if it is worth it to create BoosterUtil? and things like that?
 - [ ] find where in the logic would be good to trigger a